Metabolic Confusion Diet: What Is It and How Does It Work?

 • Lack of research: The only study on metabolic confusion was limited in scope.
 There haven't been any studies to see how long-term metabolic confusion affects weight loss or overall health, especially long-term.

-Learn More About Fitness and Healthy Habits with Signos' Expert Advice
+Learn More About Fitness and Healthy Habits With Signos' Expert Advice

 That said, some people like a black-and-white approach.
 If calorie counting works for you, metabolic confusion could work as long as you don't drop calories too low for your body and (perhaps most importantly) you don't become overly obsessed with counting calories.
+Working with a registered dietitian nutritionist (RDN) can help you work to find a healthy relationship with food.

 Curious to learn more?
 Find out if Signos is a good fit for you by taking this quick quiz.